BenjaminOyarzun17/BenjaminOyarzun17/README.md

-- 👋 Hi, I’m @BenjaminOyarzun17, I'm a chilean mathematics student, who is taking coding pretty seriously.
+- 👋 Hi, I’m @BenjaminOyarzun17, I'm a chilean computer science student at the RWTH Aachen, Germany (freshman year).
-- 👀 I’m interested in web/mobile development, competitive programming and ethical hacking.
+- 👀 I’m interested in maths and algorithms.
-- 🌱 I’m currently learning Typescript, Flutter and a bunch of pretty interesting algorithms scripting.
+- 🌱 I’m currently doing a lot of work for university, but also I do competitive programming and rice my Arch (btw) whenever I have free time.

 <!---